nodejs/node/doc/api/os.md

 * Returns: {integer}

-The `os.uptime()` method returns the system uptime in number of seconds.
+Returns the system uptime in number of seconds.

 ## os.userInfo(\[options\])
 <!-- YAML